 Pistachio Encrusted Salmon – healthy and delicious restaurant style dish

-The holidays are coming and no matter how you celebrate, it means a time for family and friends to gather.
-And what better way to celebrate the season than by sharing a meal.
-I’m always looking for something new to make, something to impress my guests not only with a delicious meal but a beautifully presented meal.
+Sharing a meal with friends and family makes life better.
+And I’m always looking for something new to make, something to impress my guests not only with a delicious meal but a beautifully presented meal.
+My Pistachio Encrusted Salmon is a restaurant style dish your guests won’t soon forget!

 The old saying is “we eat with our eyes” and that my friends is the truth!
 No matter how good a dish may taste, if the appearance is less than stellar, the flavors will not be appreciated.
 So as you prepare your holiday feast, keep that in mind.

-Salmon is not one of my favorite dishes, so when I prepare it, I challenge myself to make it flavorful and beautiful so that I don’t mind eating it.
-I know if I’ve succeeded, then my guests that already like salmon will be blown away!
-I think this dish may qualify for that category.
+Salmon has never been one of my favorite dishes, so when I prepare it, I challenge myself to make it flavorful and beautiful so that I don’t mind eating it.
+Although I will admit since I started using Pacific Northwest Salmon I’ve been enjoying salmon a lot more these days.

 healthy and delicious restaurant style dish